Sense & Centsibility Blog

 Happy Black man sitting in the driver's seat of a car and holding the steering wheel.
 Black woman and black child smile at him from outside the driver's side of the car.

-Making a large purchase?
-[Eight things to consider]
+Making a large purchase? [eight things to consider]

 At some point in our lives, making a large purchase might be necessary.
 And if you’re a homeowner, that might happen fairly often.
 From buying a car to replacing appliances, these large purchases can seem daunting…and expensive.
 So, if you’re considering making a major purchase, here are eight things to think about before you spend all that money.